 Create comprehensive, authoritative content.
 AI tools favor detailed, well-researched content that thoroughly answers questions.
 Write in-depth guides on fitness topics relevant to your services.

 Build topical authority.
-Create content clusters around core fitness offerings: personal training, group classes, weight loss programs, strength training, yoga, and recovery.
+Instead of scattered blog posts on random topics, create content clusters around core fitness offerings: personal training, group classes, weight loss programs, strength training, yoga, and recovery.
+This establishes your site as an authority in those areas.

 Focus on E-E-A-T principles.
+Google's Expertise, Experience, Authoritativeness, and Trustworthiness guidelines are even more important for AI search.
 Showcase your trainers' credentials, certifications, experience, and member success stories.

 ESPLocal specializes in local SEO for plumbing companies.
 We handle everything — website, GBP, citations, content, and backlinks.